 Distribution

 During the summer, common nighthawks breed throughout North America and Central America.
-You can find them as far north as southern Alaska and as far south as southern Mexico.
+You can find them as far north as Southern Alaska and as far south as Southern Mexico.
 Come winter, most common nighthawks migrate up to 4,200 miles to their wintering grounds in South America.
 While migrating, they travel in loose groups that can include several thousand individuals.
 However, some subspecies live in their same habitats year-round, such as those found in the Caribbean.
 Given its wide range, the common nighthawk represents the most widely distributed nighthawk species.
 It lives in a wide variety of habitats, including forests, grasslands, deserts, coastal areas, and urban areas.
 Unlike most birds, you can find them both at high and low elevations.
 In addition, the common nighthawk is one of the few birds that live in recently scorched forests.
-Overall, anywhere that you can find insects, you’re likely to find common nighthawks.
+Anywhere that there are insects, there are likely to be common nighthawks.

 Physical Characteristics